Skip Breadcrumb Links

 - Mail your application to the Centralized Intake Office (CIO) in Sydney, Nova Scotia, Canada.

-Visit the CIC website for more information about processing times.
+Visit the IRCC website for more information about processing times.

 Visit our Discussion Forum to post your questions and read about others' experiences in the citizenship application process.

-Important Note: New citizenship application forms are now available on the Citizenship and Immigration Canada (CIC) website.
+Important Note: New citizenship application forms are now available on the Immigration, Refugees and Citizenship Canada (IRCC) website.
 If you are applying for citizenship after June 10, 2015 you will need to use the new application forms.

 Do I have to write the test?